YYzer/Orchard-homepageUI-V3/index.md

-Using Gihub actions, a workflow has been created.
+<ui>Using Gihub actions, a workflow has been created.
 Upon any push to the main branch, the new updates will be automatically built and deployed on github pages.
-A Telegram message will also be sent via IFTTT upon any push.
+A Telegram message will also be sent via IFTTT upon any push.</ui>
+<ui>Issue: ghpage does nto show the full web page.
+Need to click on the logo or any tabs to have the full page loaded</ui>